 People can catch COVID-19 from others who have the virus.
 The disease can spread from person to person via the droplets that come from someone’s nose or mouth when they cough or exhale.
 People can contract the virus by either coming into direct contact with droplets or touching objects or surfaces where the droplets land.
 People can also catch coronavirus if they breathe in droplets from a person with COVID-19 who coughs or exhales.
 Avoid touching your eyes, nose and mouth as much as possible.

-Health experts are advocating that everyone, regardless of whether they have symptoms or not, needs to practice social distancing and isolation.
+Health experts are advocating that everyone, regardless of whether they have symptoms or not, needs to practice social distancing and isolation and wear facemasks whenever in vicinity of others in settings outside of one’s household.
 These methods are proven to be effective at curtailing the disease’s spread.
+Even after having been vaccinated, a person will still be able spread the virus to unvaccinated persons; therefore, everyone will need to continue to practice social distancing and wear facemasks until the CDC advises that it is safe to end that mitigation effort.

 What are the most effective ways to combat coronavirus?